 Interest Rate in Morocco averaged 3.62 percent from 1995 until 2021, reaching an all time high of 7 percent in August of 1995 and a record low of 1.50 percent in June of 2020.
 This page provides the latest reported value for - Morocco Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Morocco Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Interest Rate in Morocco is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Morocco to stand at 1.50 in 12 months time.
-In the long-term, the Morocco Interest Rate is projected to trend around 1.50 percent in 2021 and 2.00 percent in 2022, according to our econometric models.
+In the long-term, the Morocco Interest Rate is projected to trend around 1.50 percent in 2022 and 2.00 percent in 2023, according to our econometric models.